Global existence and blow-up of solutions to the double nonlinear porous medium equation: Abstract

 \section{Abstract}

-In this paper, a nonlinear porous medium equation under a new condition on nonlinearity is considered in a bounded domain.
-Firstly, we present the blow-up of the positive solution to the considered problem for the negative initial energy.
-By introducing a family of potential wells, we establish the invariant sets and vacuum isolating solutions of nonlinear porous medium equation.
-For the subcritical and critical initial energy cases, we obtain a global existence, asymptotic behavior and blow-up phenomena in a finite time of the positive solution to the nonlinear porous medium equation.
+In this study, we examine a double nonlinear porous medium equation subject to a novel nonlinearity condition within a bounded domain.
+First, we introduce the blow-up solution for the problem under consideration for the negative initial energy.
+By introducing a set of potential wells, we construct invariant sets of solutions for the double nonlinear porous medium equation.
+For subcritical and critical initial energy scenarios, we derive the global existence and asymptotic behavior of weak solutions, as well as blow-up phenomena occurring within a finite time for the positive solution to the double nonlinear porous medium equation.